-Both the Class A Notes and the Class J Notes have a fixed rate of interest.
+- the Class A Notes have a fixed rate of interest.
+See cover page. - the Class B Notes have a fixed rate of interest, plus a residual amount equal to the excess spread.
 See cover page.

 Based on the above, PCS is prepared to verify that this criterion is satisfied.